LambdaInnovation/mu/README.md

 無 means **non-existent** in Chinese and is pronounced 'mu' in Japanese.
 As its name suggests, it tries to minimize development friction as much as possible by providing a simple and usable environment for game developer.

+The project is in its very early developement phase.

 # 依赖 Dependencies

+* glam for math operation
 * specs for ECS
 * wgpu for rendering
 * winit for window creation